Leo C. Zeferetti

-In 1974, he was elected from a district that included the Park Slope, Sunset Park and Bay Ridge sections of Brooklyn, succeeding longtime incumbent Hugh Carey following his ascendancy to the governorship of New York.
+In 1974, he was elected from a district that included the Park Slope, Sunset Park, Bay Ridge, Dyker Heights, Bensonhurst and Bath Beach sections of Brooklyn, succeeding longtime incumbent Hugh Carey following his ascendancy to the governorship of New York.
 His district was eliminated in redistricting in 1982, and the bulk of its territory was merged with the Staten Island-based district of freshman Republican Guy Molinari, who defeated him in the general election that year.